-The Highlander is a larger, more comfortable boat that is both fast and stable, suitable for daysailing and racing.
+The Highlander is a larger, comfortable boat that is both fast and stable, suitable for daysailing and racing.

-The MC Scow is a small, flat bottomed-boat with a single sail that can skip along the top of the water on a plane at very high speeds.
-It is usually single-handed and offers fast and stable ride.
+The MC Scow is a small, flat bottomed-boat with a single sail that can skip along the top of the water on a plane at high speeds.
+It is usually single-handed and offers a fast and stable ride.

-The Thistle is a high performance one design racing sailboat that is generally sailed with a three person crew.
+The Thistle is a high performance one-design racing sailboat that is generally sailed with a three person crew.
 The sail plan consists of a main, jib, and spinnaker.
 The boat planes easily in 10-12 knots of breeze yet will also glide effortlessly in light air.

 The Windmill is a shorter, 2-person racing dinghy with a narrow, hard-chined planing hull that provides high performance.
 Being a non-trapeze, non-spinnaker boat makes the Windmill accessible to a wide range of sailing skills.